 Location: York, North Yorkshire

 My second new ground of 2013 was on Saturday 19th January at Bootham Crescent in York, North Yorkshire.
 The match was York City vs. Aldershot Town in Football League Two.

-Bootham Crescent is squeezed into a residential area close to the city centre.
-The ground is around 1 mile to the north of York railway station and has been home to the club since 1932 when they vacated their previous home in the south of the city at Fulfordgate.
+Bootham Crescent was squeezed into a residential area close to the city centre.
+The ground was around 1 mile north of York railway station and had been home to the club since 1932 when they vacated their previous home in the south of the city at Fulfordgate.
 The club left Bootham Crescent in 2020 to move to the new all-seater York Community Stadium on the outskirts of the city.

-I watched the match from the Main Stand which runs two-thirds of the length of the pitch on the east side of the venue.
-The Main Stand is split into two sections, with the front half consisting of plastic seating and the back half consisting of wooden seating.
-Those in the back section have a number of supporting pillars which restrict views of the pitch.
-Opposite the Main Stand is the Popular Stand which runs the full length of the pitch on the west side of the ground.
-This has around half a dozen supporting pillars and the southern end of the stand is often given over to any away fans who require seating.
-The combined seating for these two stands is 3,400.
+I watched the match from the Main Stand which ran two-thirds of the length of the pitch on the east side of the venue.
+The Main Stand was split into two sections, with the front half consisting of plastic seating and the back half consisting of wooden seating.
+Those in the back section had a number of supporting pillars which restricted views of the pitch.
+Opposite the Main Stand was the Popular Stand which ran the full length of the pitch on the west side of the ground.
+This had around half a dozen supporting pillars and the southern end of the stand was often given over to any away fans who required seating.
+The combined seating for these two stands was 3,400.